Skip to content

 Resources

-BallotReady – A one stop shop where you can check your registration, make a plan to vote, and research every name and measure on the ballot.
+BallotReady – Check your registration, make a plan to vote, and research every name and measure on the ballot.

 Ballotpedia – “The Encyclopedia of American Politics” including sample ballots and candidate profiles.